mydatamyconsent/java-sdk/docs/DataProviderDiscoveryApi.md

 <a name="getDataProviders"></a>
 # **getDataProviders**
-> DataProviderPaginatedList getDataProviders(accountType, documentType, organizationCategory, pageNo, pageSize, country)
+> DataProviderPaginatedList getDataProviders(accountType, documentType, organizationCategory, pageNo, pageSize, countryIso2Code)

 Discover all data providers in My Data My Consent by country and filters.